Gabry20500/FinalExam/README.md

     ```

-- If you want to try the test level created by me,
+- If you want to try the test level created by me (Only if you clone the repository),

     * Open the solution,
     * Change from **Debug** to **Release** (Watch [*Image1*](#Image1))